pzhaojohnson/RNA2Drawer/README.md

 ## Rotation

 You can rotate your drawing using the options in the `Transform` dropdown menu.
+You can also incrementally rotate your drawing by 1 degree right or left by pressing the `R` and `L` keys, respectively.

 ## Base Colors and Outlines/Fills